 The professional master’s program in embedded systems engineering (ESE) provides comprehensive coverage of essential embedded technologies, current tools and trends.
 It is structured to provide students with a broad, versatile skillset and coupled with industry input for continuous curriculum updates.

 Through flexible core course options and electives, students enrolled in the ESE program may pursue a 9-credit hour certificate or a 30-credit hour degree.
-Many courses offer distance learning options through Boulder Connect.
+Many courses offer distance learning options.
 Please refer to our course schedule for more information.

 The ESE courses lead to a Professional Master of Science degree or a Master of Engineering degree through successful completion of 30 credit hours under the rules of the corresponding degree.

 The ESE program offers an abundance of courses relative to the program requirements.
 These courses are also offered frequently, providing great flexibility for degree planning.

 *ESE graduate students who began their ESE coursework prior to fall 2017 should consult their academic advisors.

 A Professional Certificate in ESE requires successful completion of 9 credit hours (with no lower than a B- in any of these three courses):